FAFSA07. STATUS

 If you do qualify as an independent student, follow these tips:

-1. Be sure to include yourself when you complete the section that asks for the number of people in your household.
-As error in household size can yield as much as a $1,700 difference in the EFC.
+1. Be sure to include yourself when you complete the section that asks for the number of people in your household, as error in household size can yield a higher SAI than a family should have, which will result in lower aid eligibility.

 2. Filing as an independent student doesn’t always mean that you can leave the parent section of the FAFSA blank.
 For example, graduate health profession students may be required to provide parental data even if they are independent.